TeamYayin/indic-awashedupnerd/content/posts/telugu-fonts/index.md

 - Designed by: Ek Type

 - Available Styles: Five font weights say Regular 400, Medium, Semi-bold 600, Bold and Extra-bold are available.
+Baloo2 font-family also has fonts for languages that follow the devanagari writing system, Gujarati, Gurumukhi and Tamil languages.

 - License: SIL Open Font License, Version 1.1